 As the buzz died down…. there was a dramatic pause – then suddenly … the skeleton moved!
 It turned to the left and looked at one side of the audience for a few seconds – then turned to the right to look at the other half!
 I can still hear the laughter that this bizarre sight created!
 Then… it started talking – with the jaw moving up and down – and in a creaky, spooky voice told them how he had failed to make the most of his time at school – and that they should all realise that time is precious and they would soon be moving on… and to make the most of their preparation for life in the wider world… otherwise you could end up like him!

-Yes you guessed it – it was all done with the help of my trusty PE Department colleague again – Gary had left – so thank you Dave!
+Yes you guessed it – it was all done with the help of my trusty PE Department colleague again!
 I had control of the jaw with one hand, with a nylon thread running down the stairs to under the pulpit where I crouched with the pulpit microphone in the other hand – timing my script to pulling on the thread to make the skeleton “speak”!
-Dave was tasked with making the skeleton “move” – with two threads attached to the shoulders so pulling on one made it turn to the left – and vice versa!
+My colleague was tasked with making the skeleton “move” – with two threads attached to the shoulders so pulling on one made it turn to the left – and vice versa!
 It was all rehearsed late the night before – after Evensong – with the two of us hoping none of the Cathedral staff would ask what we were doing in the pulpit with a skeleton!